simlay/fuzzing.science/content/page/Fuzzing-Android-Native-libraries-with-libFuzzer-Qemu.md

 - execute `cpu_loop`.
 - reset TB Cache `tb_flush(cpu);` to get rid of the above `env->end_addr`
 - set `env->addr_end` to 0.
-- fetches pointer to `libQemuFuzzerTestOneInput` from loaded target library
+- fetches pointer to `libQEMUFuzzerTestOneInput` from loaded target library

 > By the time the execution reaches the last step in the above flow, all the dependent libraries of the ELF should be loaded in memory.
-Now I fetch the pointer to `libQemuFuzzerTestOneInput` from the harness library by calling the `libQemuDlsym` function and pass it to `libFuzzerStart`.
+Now I fetch the pointer to `libQEMUFuzzerTestOneInput` from the harness library by calling the `libQEMUDlsym` function and pass it to `libFuzzerStart`.

 * Changes to `main.c` code looks something like this